All Products

 NAT Gateway provides the session log feature.
 After you create an SNAT entry for your NAT gateway and traffic flows through the NAT gateway, SNAT sessions are recorded as log entries to facilitate tracking and monitoring.

 SNAT sessions are recorded as log entries and delivered to Simple Log Service projects.
-Each session log entry captures a specific 5-tuple network flow within a specific capture window.
-The capture period lasts about 10 minutes.
-During this period, the session log feature first aggregates the data and then delivers the data to Simple Log Service projects.
-The data delivery delay is typically within 5 minutes.
+Each session log records a five-tuple network flow captured within a time window of approximately 10 minutes.
+During this period, session log first aggregates the data and then delivers the data to Simple Log Service.
+The data is usually delivered within 5 minutes.
 However, session logs may not be delivered on time to ensure delivery.
 Session logs may not be 100% delivered due to network latency or delivery latency.

 Note